 Since we just finished Valentine’s Day, this month's tarot pull is intended to help generate some ideas around your protagonist's love interest.

 There are three main elements to consider when getting started on the love interest (or any character, really): Personality, character strength, and character weakness.
-I will also pull a card for the major conflict or misunderstanding between the love interest and the protagonist
+I will also pull a card for the major conflict or misunderstanding between the love interest and the protagonist.

-Personality: Queen of Wands queen of wands from rider Waite tarot
+Personality: Queen of Wands

 In the tarot, gender is just used to describe an energy.
 Kings are an active agent; I call it inspired action.
 Queens are a more receptive energy which I call divine reception.
 The Queen of Wands indicates a personality with natural charisma, someone who knows how to encourage and support other people and make them feel good about themselves.
 They are effortlessly stylish but not ostentatious.
 Someone who embodies the Queen of Wands knows exactly who they are and what they believe in.